peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Shuffling></a>
 ### Shuffling

-The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can choose from among all permutations of that list.
+The [Fisher&ndash;Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list (puts its items in a random order) such that all permutations (arrangements) of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can choose from among all permutations of that list.
 However, that method is also easy to write incorrectly (see also Jeff Atwood, "[The danger of na&iuml;vet&eacute;](https://blog.codinghorror.com/the-danger-of-naivete/)").
 The following pseudocode is designed to shuffle a list's contents.

     METHOD Shuffle(list)
        // NOTE: Check size of the list early to prevent